NEST: Neural Estimation by Sequential Testing: Dataset of synthetic psychometric functions

 which produces a 2D maximum function with two piecewise linear segments. \citet{WatsonAhumada2016} proposed that the log-contrast sensitivity of human vision to spatial frequency may be represented with the \ac{MAX2D}.

 \paragraph{\ac{DN2D}} The \ac{DN2D} function is a variant of the 2D Weibull \ac{CDF}, whose definition is

 where $r_{1} < r_{2}$ are the inner and outer radii of the threshold.
 As shown in Figure \ref{fig:2D_ground_truths}, \ac{DN2D} represents a non-monotonic probability function and therefore tests the capability of modeling a rather complex region \citep{garcia2014}.
+This challenges the methods to do sufficient exploration throughout the input space; otherwise, they risk identifying the annulus as a disk.

 \paragraph{\ac{NV2D}} This function was introduced by \citet{OwenEtAl2021} and defined as

 where $\Phi(\cdot)$ is the standard Gaussian \ac{CDF}.